 Million Veterans

-For this study scientists at Yale and the University of California, San Diego used data from 1.2 million people to identify 178 genetic variants linked to depression.
+For this study, scientists at Yale and the University of California, San Diego, used data from 1.2 million people to identify 178 genetic variants linked to depression.

-The study, published in the journal Nature Neuroscience, included data from the Million Veteran’s Project, the UK Biobank, FinnGen, and from customers at 23andMe who consented to participate in research.
+The study, published in the journal Nature Neuroscience, included data from the Million Veteran’s Project, the UK Biobank, FinnGen, and from 23andMe customers who consented to participate in research.
 After the initial study, the researchers cross-checked their findings using an entirely separate cohort from 23andMe that included data from 1.3 million customers who consented to participate in research.

 “What is most heartening is that we could replicate our findings in independent data sets,” said Daniel Levey, an associate research scientist in the Yale Department of Psychiatry and co-lead author.
 “Replication is a hallmark of good science, and this paper points to just how reliable and stable results from GWAS studies are becoming.”